Project-Catalyst/project-catalyst.github.io/src/en/news/README.md

 # News

-##Fund 6 Cardano Catlyst Proposal
+## Fund 6 Cardano Catlyst Proposal

 We have a proposal to continue development on this site.
-Please check it out here: https://cardano.ideascale.com/a/dtd/Community-Site-Development-AIM/369160-48088
+Please check it out here: [Community-Site-Development-AIM](https://cardano.ideascale.com/a/dtd/Community-Site-Development-AIM/369160-48088)

-##Fund 6 is Upon us
+## Fund 6 is Upon us

-Sign up as a Commuhnty Advisor by visiting https://cardano.ideascale.com/.
+Sign up as a Commuhnty Advisor by visiting and signing up at [Ideascale](https://cardano.ideascale.com/).

 ## Cardano Stack Exchange Launched